Coronavirus, pregnancy and your health at Royal Surrey

 Entry to Shere Ward is via level G through a secure entry system to ensure the safety of newborn babies.
 Please press the buzzer and wait to be admitted and be careful to not allow anyone else who is not in your group to enter unless permitted by the reception staff.

-Grandparents & siblings of the baby may visit you on Shere ward between 10:00-12:00 & 18:00-20:00.
+Visitors are welcomed on Shere ward between 10:00-12:00 & 18:00-20:00.
 Max 2 visitors, including children, may visit at any one time (i.e., main birth partner and two additional visitors).
 You cannot exchange your partner for an additional visitor or swap your allocated birth partner.

 Please observe the following infection control measures when visiting the ward to help us keep our patients and staff safe in the pandemic: